World Bank Group Youth Summit 2023 | From the Ground Up: Local Solutions to Drive Global Impact

 GO TO: SPEAKERS

 The World Bank Group Youth Summit 2023, titled "From the Ground Up: Local Solutions to Drive Global Impact," concluded after two days of discussions and presentations.
-The Youth Summit is a unique platform to foster collaboration, knowledge exchange, and networking opportunities for young changemakers and experts in the field of global development.
+The Youth Summit is a unique platform to foster collaboration, knowledge exchange, and networking opportunities for young changemakers and experts in global development.
 For its 10th anniversary, the Summit aimed to explore the potential of youth-led local solutions in bringing about global change.

 On the first day, participants engaged in various sessions and activities focused on community-driven strategies and small-scale delivery systems for achieving development goals.
 Notable sessions included a roundtable discussion celebrating the Summit's milestone, plenary sessions on community-driven responses to development challenges, and breakout sessions introducing the Summit’s case challenge.

 The second day of the 2023 Youth Summit revolved around empowering local leaders and building strong communities to drive impact and achieve development goals on a global scale.
-Sessions highlighted the importance of youth entrepreneurship, community engagement to solve fragile situations, clean energy innovation for climate adaption, and resilient recovery from crises.
+Sessions highlighted the importance of youth entrepreneurship, community engagement to solve fragile situations, clean energy innovation for climate adaptation, and resilient recovery from crises.
 The day culminated in live presentations by the finalists of the pitch competition, where innovative ideas were shared and celebrated.

 Throughout the event, keynote speakers – including World Bank Group President David Malpass and World Bank Senior Managing Director of Development Policy and Partnerships Axel van Trotsenburg –, as well as renowned experts and panelists from various sectors, provided insights and shared their experiences.